18F/content-guide/pages/specific-words-and-phrases.md

 **U**

 -   **United States government** or **U.S. government**, not "U.S. Government"
+-   URLs should be lowercase, even when they appear at the start of a sentence.
+For example, *notalone.gov launched today*.
 -   **U.S.**, not US or USA
 -   **user-centered design**